joshstevens19/open-source-package-ideas/README.md

 I love making open source packages but sometimes struggle for ideas which are useful.
 I thought something like this benefits everyone from people who want to code and make cool stuff, to new programmers we are struggling to solve a issue.

 ## Suggesting new package ideas
-This repo is open to all programming languages please just tag the language you want the package to be in within your issue template.
+This repo is open to all programming languages please just write the language you want the package to be in within your issue template.

 ### How to suggest a package idea
-1) Open a new issue
+1) Open a new issue [here](https://github.com/joshstevens19/open-source-package-ideas/issues/new?assignees=&labels=&template=open-source-package-request.md&title=)
 2) Fill out the issue template with as much detail as you can

 That’s it.
 People will comment to ask questions, and someone will take this package on.
 If that is a group of people or just one.